ss-dimasm/vite-monorepo-template/README.md

 yarn
 ```

-Add your `connectClientId` to the `.env` file at the root of the project.
+Add your `CONNECT_CLIENT_ID` to the `.env.example` file at the root of the project and rename it to `.env`.

-Finally to start a server at `http://localhost:8080`;
+Finally

 ```
 yarn start
 ```

-For a full list of commands, see the README in the directory of the scaffolded app.
+Each package has the following commands that can be run using yarn:

+- `yarn start` will start a dev server at localhost:8080 with typechecking and linting enabled
+- `yarn build` will build an app for production
+- `yarn test` will run the Jest tests in watch mode
+- `yarn lint` will run eslint and prettier accross the project
+- `yarn check` will use tsc to type check the project

+## CI/CD and Releases

+### Development & PRs

+When raising a PR, the dedicated Github action workflow will run tests, linting, typechecking and build tasks against all packages that changed since `main`.